Does branding equate to excellence and a higher quality product?

 Crisp & perfect hearts patterning & a hearts and arrows viewing scope.

-Here are the critical stuff about H&A diamonds what you need to pay attention to.
+Here are the critical stuff about H&A diamonds which you need to pay attention to.
 Many times, the hearts and arrows patterning are of sub-par standards and are passed off as ideal because consumers don’t know how to detect the subtle nuances.

 Click this link to learn more about the 11 guidelines for optical symmetry in a hearts and arrows diamond.